Combodo/iTop/readme.txt

 ----------
 The complete list of active tickets can be reviewed at http://sourceforge.net/apps/trac/itop/report/1

+#299 "Show all" should provide some feedback (progress)
 #314 Set a longer timeout during setup
 #318 (and #335) added the check of the mandatory DOM extension.
 #321 Display PHP errors during setup instead of hiding them!